espocrm/documentation/docs/development/view.md

             // A model can be passed from the parent view. console.log(this.model);

-            // All event listeners are recommended to be initialized here.
+            // All event listeners are recommended to be initialized in the `setup` method.

             // Use listenTo & listenToOnce methods for listening to events of another object
             // to prevent memory leakage.